The Two-Footed Myth and Why Rayan Cherki Is the Real Thing

 In his final Ligue 1 season with Lyon, Cherki took 44 shots split almost evenly between feet.
 He passed with his left foot 56% of the time; only two players in the entire division were more balanced.
 He was taking corners with both feet in European competition before most teenagers had settled on a dominant side.

 He scored his first senior goal for Lyon on 4 January 2020, aged 16 years and 140 days, the youngest player ever to do so for the club.
 Manchester City signed him in June 2025 for £31m.
-In 28 Premier League appearances this season he has 4 goals and 10 assists, adding 3 more in the Champions League.
+In 33 Premier League appearances this season — 19 starts, 1,786 minutes — he has 4 goals and 12 assists, an assists-per-90 rate of 0.60.
 He is 22.

 Lamine Yamal is widely regarded as the best young player in the world right now.
 He is also still working on his right foot.
 Cherki already has both.